flapi.yaml

 Configuration (flapi.yaml):

-project_name: parquet-api
+project-name: parquet-api

 template: